 C.R.L.
-O.P.15777/2018, decided on February 21, 2022
+O.P.
+15777 of 2018, decided on February 21, 2022.

-JUDGE M Nirmal Kumar, J.
+M Nirmal Kumar, J.

-A petition was filed to quash proceedings in Criminal Complaint No. 201 of 2017, arising from the death of Babu, the Respondent's husband, who died while cleaning a septic tank.
+A petition was filed to quash criminal proceedings arising from the death of Babu, who died while cleaning a septic tank.
 The Petitioner denied employing the deceased for manual scavenging, arguing that the incident was caused by municipal authorities' failure to clean the tank.

 The Court dismissed the petition, ruling that there was sufficient prima facie evidence to proceed with the trial.
-Testimonies from the deceased's wife, witnesses, and co-workers, along with the forensic and investigative reports, indicated that the petitioner had directly engaged Babu in hazardous cleaning, violating Section 7 of the 2013 Act.
-The petitioner's contention that the deceased acted voluntarily was not maintainable owing to the statutory prohibition on employing individuals for such tasks and the explicit evidence linking the Petitioner to the incident.
-The Tamil Nadu government had already paid ₹10,00,000 in compensation to the deceased's family following the Supreme Court's decision in Safai Karamchari Andolan v.
+Testimonies from the deceased's wife, witnesses, and co-workers, along with the forensic and investigative reports, indicated that the Petitioner had directly engaged Babu in hazardous cleaning, violating Section 7 of the 2013 Act.
+The Petitioner's contention that the deceased acted voluntarily was not maintainable owing to the statutory prohibition on employing individuals for such tasks and the explicit evidence linking the Petitioner to the incident.
+The Tamil Nadu government had already paid Rupees 10 Lakhs in compensation to the deceased's family following the Supreme Court's decision in Safai Karamchari Andolan v.
 Union of India (2014).
-The Court held that the Petitioner's arguments could only be tested during the trial, not at the stage of quashing proceedings and refused to guash the FIR.
+The Court held that the Petitioner's arguments could only be tested during the trial, not at the stage of quashing proceedings and refused to quash the FIR.
 The trial court was directed to expedite proceedings and conclude the case within four months to avoid undue delays.